Vadskye/Rise/docs/standard_effects.md

   * Generally give -2 to a category (accuracy/defenses)
   * Goaded and shaken have proximity requirements, but also debuffing accuracy is scary, so they are considered the same rank as others in this tier
   * List: Dazed, dazzled, goaded, shaken, slowed, prone (brief = instant knockover only)
-  * Special: end of round low damage (DR 5/10 check to remove), unable to regain HP (-1 level), lose one attunement, enraged (cannot take non-attack actions)
+  * Special: end of round medium damage (DR 5/10 check to remove), unable to regain HP (-1 level), lose one attunement, enraged (cannot take non-attack actions)
 * Rank 2
   * Generally give -4 to a category (accuracy/defenses)
   * List: frightened, generic -2 to all, stunned
   * Special: end of round medium damage, knockback 30', lose two attunements and be unable to attune as a condition
 * Rank 2.5
-  * List: fighting underwater, not existing
+  * List: fighting underwater, not existing, vulnerable to all damage (2.25, really)
 * Rank 3
   * Generally cause partial action denial
   * List: confused, blinded, immobilized, panicked